medizininformatik-initiative/feasibility-deploy/feasibility-triangle/README.md

 - BLAZE: The FHIR Server which holds the patient data for feasibility queries
 - Keycloak (optional): OpenID Connect provider for authorization used by BLAZE components

-The start script asks you, if you want to use and start the bundled keycloak service.
-It is preconfigured and you only need to change passwords and secrets in `/opt/feasibility-deploy/feasibility-triangle/fhir-server/.env` before starting the service.
-If you want to use your own OpenID Connect provider you will need to set the correct issuer url and client credentials in `/opt/feasibility-deploy/feasibility-triangle/fhir-server/.env`.
+The bundled keycloak service is enabled by default and is preconfigured, so you only need to change passwords and secrets in `/opt/feasibility-deploy/feasibility-triangle/fhir-server/.env` before starting the service.

+If you want to use your own OpenID Connect provider you will need to set the correct issuer url and client credentials in and disable the bundled keycloak service by setting environment variable `FHIR_SERVER_FRONTEND_KEYCLOAK_ENABLED` to `false` in `/opt/feasibility-deploy/feasibility-triangle/fhir-server/.env`.

 If you would like to pick other component combinations you can start each component individually by setting your compose project (`export FEASIBILITY_COMPOSE_PROJECT=feasibility-deploy`) navigating to the respective components folder and executing: